-

 No. Partnerships, limited liability companies, and tax-option corporations may not claim the credit and therefore are not eligible transferors.
 However, the eligibility for, and the amount of, the credit is determined on the basis of the entity's economic activity, not that of the shareholders, partners, or members.
 If a pass-through entity contracts to transfer the credit, each owner eligible to claim the credit completes a separate Form HR-T.

-Part A of each Form HR-T should identify the partner, shareholder, or member as the transferor; line 4 of Part D should identify the partnership, tax-option (S) corporation, or LLC as the pass-through entity and the partner's, shareholder's, or member's share of the credit.
-The partner, shareholder, or member should check the certification box in Part E and sign Form HR-T.
+Part A of each Form HR-T should identify the partner, shareholder, or member as the transferor.
+The partner, shareholder, or member should check the certification box in Part D and sign Form HR-T.

 -